shinshinsakasaka/shinshinsakasaka.github.io/index.md

 * how AI shapes culture and culture shapes AI through training data, algorithms, and designs
 * using and developing computational methods to better answer questions in social science disciplines

-## Current Research Projects
-* **Quantification of occupational gender stereotypes in Japan between 1900 and 1999**

-This project aims to quantify 100 years of occupational gender stereotypes in Japan.
-By utilizing the large amount of data offered by the Japanese National Diet Library, we train word embeddings for each year to measure people's stereotypes.
-While word embeddings are increasingly used to measure historical stereotypes, most studies use English data.
-We examine whether we can replicate similar results in Japanese or uncover any limitations.

-## Conferences

-Evaluating the impact of lexical gender bias on gender bias measurement with word embeddings.
-Shintaro Sakai.
-The New Directions in Analyzing Text as Data (**TADA 2023**).
-(Poster)

-Evaluating the Quality of Word Embedding Trained on Wikipedia Articles.
-Shintaro Sakai, Yasuhiro Suzuki.
-The 9th International Conference on Computational Social Science (**IC2S2 2023**).
-(Poster)

-Evaluating Semantic Changes in the Concept of Happiness with Diachronic Word Embeddings.
-Shintaro Sakai.
-The 9th International Conference on Computational Social Science (**IC2S2 2023**).
-(Poster)

-日本語単語埋め込みモデルにおけるジェンダーバイアスの評価(Evaluation of Gender Bias in Japanese Word Embedding Model).
-Shintaro Sakai, Yasuhiro Suzuki.
-The 37th Annual Conference of the Japanese Society for Artificial Intelligence (**JSAI 2023**).

-Evaluation of Occupational Gender Bias in Japanese Word Embedding.
-Shintaro Sakai. 第2回計算社会科学会大会 (2023).

 ## Experience

 * The Cornell, Maryland, Max Planck Pre-doctoral Research School 2022.
 August 2022. [link](https://cmmrs2022.mpi-sws.org/)